xiix0/scam/README.md

-Your boss climbed the corporate ladder, wrong by wrong.
+Your boss is a few sandwiches short of a picnic.